madetech/learn/katas/tennis/README.md

 3. If at least three points have been scored by each player, and the scores are equal, the score is “deuce”.

-4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “advantage” for the player in the lead.
+4. If at least three points have been scored by each side and a player has one more point than their opponent, the score of the game is “advantage” for the player in the lead.

 ## Reference